Mold

 4. Regular Cleaning

-• Clean and dry areas prone to moisture (like bathroom tiles and window sills) frequently.
+• Clean and dry areas prone to moisture, such as bathroom tile and window sills, on a regular basis.

-• Use mold-killing products, like a bleach solution or commercial mold cleaners, for surfaces that tend to get wet often.
+• Use mold-killing products, such as a bleach solution or commercial mold cleaners, on surfaces that tend to stay wet.

 5. Monitor for Signs of Mold

-• Regularly inspect damp areas like basements, attics, bathrooms, and around plumbing fixtures.
+• Regularly inspect damp areas such as basements, attics, bathrooms, and areas around plumbing fixtures.